klaasnotfound/LocationAssistant/README.md

   You can show some sort of dialog or info window here and then - if the user is willing - ask again for permission with `requestLocationPermission()`.

+  * `onLocationPermissionPermanentlyDeclined()` - Called when the user has declined the location permission at least twice or has declined once and checked "Don't ask again" (which will cause the system to permanently decline it).

+  You can show some sort of message that explains that the user will need to go to the app settings to enable the permission.
+You may use the preconfigured OnClickListeners to send the user to the app settings page.

   * `onNeedLocationSettingsChange()` - Called when a change of the location provider settings is necessary.